Financial Aid & Scholarships

 Graduate Students

+Graduate-level, degree-seeking students may be eligible to receive Unsubsidized Direct Loans.
+Graduate students can apply for a credit based Graduate PLUS loan.
 Before you can receive a PLUS Loan, your school must have determined your maximum eligibility for Direct Unsubsidized Stafford Loans.

 Receipt of Aid Funds

-OSU Office of Business Affairs is responsible for disbursing refunds from student accounts once financial aid has been applied.
-You must be registered and have your tuition and fees billed to your account for financial aid to be applied.
-Aid funds are never made available in advance.
-Textbooks cannot be charged to a student’s account.
-It is assumed that the student will purchase textbooks out-of-pocket and use any refund to "reimburse" themselves for the costs.
-If a credit balance remains on your student account after current university charges are paid, you will be issued a refund.
+If a credit balance remains on your student account after current university charges are paid, you will be issued a financial aid refund.
+We highly encourage students to sign up for direct deposit with the university to receive their refunds faster.
 Federal Work-Study earnings are paid by payroll check to you each month for hours worked.
 You may receive a refund and still have an outstanding balance on your account.
-For more information about your bill or refund, visit the Business Affairs website.
+For more information about your bill or refund, visit the Student Billing webpage.

 Requesting Changes